 George W. Bush returns to the political scene

-There are 2 comments on the WEHT story from 16 hrs ago, titled George W. Bush returns to the political scene.
-In it, WEHT reports that:
+There are 2 comments on the KXLY-TV Spokane story from 18 hrs ago, titled George W. Bush returns to the political scene.
+In it, KXLY-TV Spokane reports that:

 Ex-presidents tend to recede from public view, particularly when they leave office -- as George W. Bush did -- with a Gallup approval rating hovering around 30%.
 But Bush is returning to the national stage this week in the role of an elder statesman.